Minighost/compress-mg/README.md

 Main goal was to answer the "What's the best bitrate I can use while also making it sendable on Discord?" question.

+## Requirements

+You'll need `handbrakecli` and `ffmpeg` on your PATH.

+You can use `winget` to install both:
+`winget install HandBrake.HandBrake.CLI`
+`winget install Gyan.FFmpeg`
+It should add them to your PATH automatically.

 ## Installation

 Either download a release or compile the program yourself.